SowmyaJayasivakumar/Image-Blog-System/README.md

 Clone the repository to your local machine:
 git clone https://github.com/yourusername/image-blog-system.git
 cd image-blog-system
-2. Create the Virtual Environment
+### 2. Create the Virtual Environment
 Create a virtual environment in the root directory:

-bash
-Copy code
 python -m venv venv
 Activate the virtual environment:

-On Windows:
-bash
-Copy code
 venv\Scripts\activate

-On macOS/Linux:
-bash
-Copy code
-source venv/bin/activate
-3. Install Dependencies
+### 3. Install Dependencies
 Install the required dependencies:

-bash
-Copy code
 pip install -r requirements.txt
-4. Set Up the Database
+### 4. Set Up the Database
 Run the migrations to set up the database:

-bash
-Copy code
 python manage.py migrate
-5. Create Media Folder
+### 5. Create Media Folder
 Create a folder named media in the root directory.
 This folder will store user-uploaded images:

-bash
-Copy code
 mkdir media
-6. Create a Superuser
+### 6. Create a Superuser
 Create a superuser to access the admin panel:

-bash
-Copy code
 python manage.py createsuperuser
-7. Run the Development Server
+### 7. Run the Development Server
 Start the development server:

-bash
-Copy code
 python manage.py runserver
-8. Access the Application
+### 8. Access the Application
 Open your web browser and navigate to http://127.0.0.1:8000/ to view the application.

-Usage
+### Usage
 Register an account or log in if you already have one.
 Create a new blog post by navigating to the blog creation page.
 Upload images and add descriptions.
 View and interact with posts in the blog section.
-Contributing
+### Contributing
 Contributions are welcome!
 Feel free to submit a pull request or open an issue to discuss improvements.

-License
+### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgments
+### Acknowledgments
 Django documentation for guidance on best practices.
 Community support and tutorials that helped in the development of this project.